superfly/docs/flyctl/cmd/flyctl_move.md

 # _flyctl move_

-Move an App to another organization
+Move an app to another organization

 ### About